lightscapevr/website/markdown/getting-started.md

 Windows:

-* a VR headset: HTC Vive/Vive Pro, Valve Index, Oculus Rift/Rift S, Oculus Link, Oculus Quest (1 or 2 or Pro), or Pico Neo 3.
+* a VR headset: HTC Vive/Vive Pro, Valve Index, Oculus Rift/Rift S, Oculus Link, Oculus Quest (1, 2, 3 or Pro), or Pico Neo 3.
   Windows Mixed Realities headsets work, but they are not officially supported.
   Vive Cosmos is untested; feedback welcome.
 * VR controllers: they usually come with the headset, but Vive/Index headsets support mixing controllers and using non-standard ones, like the Logitech VR Ink.